stinenyhus/HOPE-keyword-query-Twitter/README.md

 ### 1. Querying Twitter for keywords

 Based on keywords (and possibly date specifics) this pipeline extracts tweets from our Twitter corpus where the keywords match with texts.
+Queries are created by adding an entry in the .ini config file.
+What should be provided is

+[key] (what the query entry should be called - either same as first query term or name) keywords = keyword1,keyword2 (keyword separated only by comma, not space - spaces within keywords are created with ~, such as mette~f) from_date = yyyy-mm-dd (date for when quering should start) to_date = yyyy-mm-dd/None (date for when quering should end - if not provided, all tweets after from_date are used) test_limit = ??? small = bool (True or False - wether or not the query is big.
+So far, only corona and vaccine are big)

 ```bash
 nohup bash src/pipeline.sh -k keyword1,keyword2 -f 2020-12-01 -t 2020-12-30 -s True &> logs/keyword1_[today's_date].log &